chenkianwee/pmtrz_ifc/README.md

     ```
     pip install gendgn
     ```
-4. Go to the directory where you have dowloaded the example files for this tutorial.
+4. Go to the directory where you have downloaded the example files for this tutorial.
     ```
     cd ifc2osmod_gendgn_egs
     ```